Tutorial: Install to Completion

 git init && git add -A && git commit -m "initial governed scaffold"

-Verify the scaffold is structurally valid:
+Verify the scaffold is structurally valid and the environment is ready:

 agentxchain template validate